PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Game/ActionScript Setup.md

 import flash.events.MouseEvent;
 import mx.controls.Alert;
 import mx.controls.TextArea;
 import flash.utils.setInterval;

 ```

 ![l](img/AS/6.png)

 *2.* The first function you will need to make allows you to connect your game to the Portal.
-To do this you must connect using the *service URL* and *API Secret*.You will find the* API Secret* on the Overview page.
+To do this, you must connect using the *service URL* and *API Secret*.
+You will find the *API Secret* on the *Overview* page:

 ![l](img/AS/7.png)

-The *Service URL* is located in the Test Harness.
+The *Service URL* is located in the Test Harness:

 ![l](img/AS/8.png)

 *3.* Now you can make your first function.
 This uses the URL and Key to connect to the Portal.
-Name this function *ConnectToPortal* and initiate the connection using: gs.setAvailabilityCallback().setLogger().setUrl("").setApiSecret("").connect();
+Name this function *ConnectToPortal* and initiate the connection using:

+*gs.setAvailabilityCallback().setLogger().setUrl("").setApiSecret("").connect();*

-  * setAvailabilityCallback(FunctionNameHere) calls the given function when the GS module sends feedback from the connection or disconnection to the Portal.
+  * *setAvailabilityCallback(FunctionNameHere)* calls the given function when the GS module sends feedback from the connection or disconnection to the Portal.
-  * setLogger(FunctionNameHere) calls the given function when the GS module sends general feedback.
+  * *setLogger(FunctionNameHere)* calls the given function when the GS module sends general feedback.
-  * setUrl("Url") and setApiSeret("Secret") connects the GS module to the given URL using the given Secret key.
+  * *setUrl("Url")* and *setApiSeret("Secret")* connects the GS module to the given URL using the given Secret key.
-  * connect() fires the request to connect the GS module to the Portal as well as calling the Availability call back function set and logging it.
+  * *connect()* fires the request to connect the GS module to the Portal as well as calling the Availability call back function set and logging it.

 ```
     		private function ConnectToPortal():void